ThingzDefense/IoT-Flock/README.md

 # How to Install & Use #
 ## 1) Install Dependencies ##
+Install the following dependies in order to run IoT-Flock:
 #### QT Creater ####
 Link: https://www.qt.io/download <br/>
 File Name used in project is: qt-opensource-linux-x64-5.12.3_2.run